As the war in Ukraine rages on, Network for Animals continues its hard work to provide help to animals there and around the globe.

 Donbas region, Ukraine

-A perilous mission to feed and save dogs and cats
+A perilous mission to feed and save dogs and cats in Ukraine

 Our team embarked on a life-threatening journey into the hellish region of the Donbas to conduct a vital feeding and rescue mission for abandoned dogs and cats.
 Very few dare to travel there, but we had no option because the need is so great for a multitude of suffering creatures left trapped in the very center of the warzone.
 We fitted our team with bullet-proof vests and created a small convoy with a backup escape vehicle.
 Mission Not Impossible!
 We successfully delivered 10 tons (10,000 kilograms) of critically needed pet food to the Donbas region’s voiceless victims of this atrocious war.